radumarias/syncoxiders/website/pages/features/sync-providers.md

 ## Sync modes

 There are 4 modes to sync the files:
-1. `Copy`: it will copy new files and changes from source to destination.
-No deletes or renames will occur.
-In case the file is changed on destination also (see how this is determined based on **compare-mode** below) it will resolve the conflict based on conflict resolution (see below)
+1. `Copy`: it will copy new and changes files from source to destination.
+No deletes or renames will occur on dst.
+In case the file is changed on destination also (see how this is determined based on **compare-mode** below) it will resolve the conflict using `keep-mode: path1` (see below)
-2. `One-way`: like Copy but will also delete and rename files o destination.
-Conflicts are handled based on conflict resolution
+2. `Move`: like `Copy` but will move files from source to destination, deleting them from source after transferred
-3. `Move`: will move the changed files from source to destination, deleting them from source after transferred.
+3. `One-way`: like Copy but will also delete and rename files on destination.
 Conflicts are handled based on conflict resolution
 4. `Two-way`: will propagate changes in both directions.
 In case of changes on both sides conflicts are handled based on conflict resolution

 ## compare-mode

-Takes a comma-separated list, with the currently supported values being `size`, `modtime`, and `checksum`.
-For example, you could compare size and modtime but not the checksum.
+Takes a comma-separated list, with the currently supported values being `size`, `modtime`, and `hash`.
+For example, you could compare `size` and `modtime` but not the `hash`.

 ## Conflict resolution